-Size of The My Passport Mac Drives
+Physical Sizes Of The My Passport For Mac Drives

-You’ll find the 1TB drive is the smallest physically at 4.33 in by 3.21 in by 0.64 in.
+You’ll find the 2 TB drive is 4.22 in by 2.95 in by 0.44.

 Yet you’ll find them still convenient to carry around.

-Weight of the Western Digital My Passport for Mac
+Weight Of The Western Digital My Passport For Mac

-My favorites are the:
+My favorites are the: (Commissions Earned)

 Or for something a little better

-The Look of the Passport for Mac
+The Look Of Your Passport For Mac

-Only available in black.
+Only available in dark blue.

 Another reason to keep it in one of cases I mention above when you’re not using.

-Connections and LED Light
+Connections And LED Light

-You’ll find a single USB 3.0 port.
+You’ll find a single USB 3.2 Gen 1 port.

-Light steady means the drive is idle.
+Light steady means your Passport external hard drive is idle.

 A slow flash means the drive is on standby.

-WD My Passport for Mac Speed Test
+WD My Passport For Mac Speed Test

-- 63.2 mb/s for the large file write speed
+- 65.9 mb/s Average sustained write speed

 The My Passport is consistent in use in various real word conditions.
-These results show you that the WD Passport for Mac drive is a reasonable performer.
+These results show you that the WD Passport for Mac drive is a good performer.
 If not the fastest in its class.
 You can view the latest results at this link.

-Passport for Mac Comes with WD Discovery Software
+Passport For Mac Comes With WD Discovery Software

-This software allows you to import the photos held on your social media accounts.
+The WD Discovery software allows you to import the photos held on your social media accounts.
 It connects to your accounts such as Instagram and Facebook.

-And your cloud storage such as Google drive and Dropbox.
+And your cloud storage services such as Google drive and Dropbox.
 You can then bring in your documents, videos and photos.
 And save them onto your My Passport Mac external hard drive.